-Britain's government was under pressure from companies involved in the opium trade, and the party in power (the Whigs – soon to be called the Liberal Party) did not want to be accused of failing to protect Britain's commercial interests.
-Britain's Secretary of State for Foreign Affairs, Lord Palmerston, had previously acknowledged the right of China to end the importation of opium, but, under pressure, he considered that British subjects had been imprisoned in China and mistreated and that Charles Elliot had been coerced in surrendering stocks of opium, and, in October, Lord Palmerston authorized the sending of an expeditionary force to China.
+Britain's government came under pressure from companies involved in the opium trade, and the party in power (the Whigs – soon to be called the Liberal Party) did not want to be accused of failing to protect Britain's commercial interests.
+Britain's Secretary of State for Foreign Affairs, Lord Palmerston, had previously acknowledged the right of China to end the importation of opium, but now under pressure he considered that British subjects in China had been imprisoned and mistreated.
+He considered that Charles Elliot had been coerced in surrendering the stocks of opium.
+In October, he responded by authorizing the sending of an expeditionary force to China.

 With the Treaty of Nanjing in 1842, signed aboard the warship Cornwallis, China agreed to trade with Britain.
 It agreed to "fair and regular" tariffs and to open the ports of Guangzhou in the south and, moving north, the ports at Xiamen (Amoy) Fuzhou, Ningpo and Shanghai to foreign traders and to grant to the British whatever trading concession China granted to other powers.
 China agreed to pay Britain an indemnity of 20,000,000 silver dollars and to cede the island of Xianggang (Hong Kong) to Britain.

 Additional Online Reading

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.